 Due to the ongoing COVID-19 pandemic, in 2021 it is renamed “A Taste of Epcot International Festival of the Arts” to reflect the changes in structure with some events being cancelled due to social distancing and safety protocols.

 In 2021 the A Taste of Epcot International Festival of the Arts dates are every day of the week for 46 days, from January 8 to February 22.

-Disney is again running its “Epcot International Festival of the Arts” between January 12 and February 19, 2018 which celebrates art, performance, food and drink from around the world with live musical performances and stage productions, art displays and like all Epcot festivals these days, gourmet food.
+Now in its fifth year, it celebrates art, performance, food and drink from around the world with live musical performances and stage productions, art displays and like all Epcot festivals these days, gourmet food and special merchandise.